 Fair Work Ombudsman (the Ombudsman) is an Australian government agency responsible for ensuring businesses, business owners and employers comply with their related employment obligations.
 Some of these obligations include the application of Modern Award and Enterprise Agreements, as well as rates of pay.
-If you are an employer and are unsure of your Fair Work obligations, the Ombudsman are available to give advice where necessary – if you scroll to the bottom of this page you can find the Fair Work Ombudsman contact number.
-But they also serve to resolve issues with employment obligations, as well as entitlements and leave.
+If you are an employer and are unsure of your Fair Work obligations, the Ombudsman are available to give advice where necessary, but they also serve to resolve issues with employment obligations, as well as entitlements and leave.

 While the Ombudsman may appear to some employers as an active agent designed to enforce Fair Work legislation, they also serve a very helpful purpose.
 By providing advice and education to businesses and employers in general, the Australian work environment is made a much more efficient and comfortable place for all involved.
 They also ensure that any misunderstandings or confusions with Fair Work are resolved before they become problematic.
 For instance, employers and employees can contact the Fair Work Ombudsman for advice on understanding the terms associated with the applicable Modern Award for their industry or role.
 Alternatively, there is also the opportunity to check and clarify entitlements within an Enterprise Agreement such as pay rates and holidays.